ulandz/vectordash-host/README.md

 # vectordash-host
-PyPI package for Vectordash hosts
+A command line tool for interacting with Vectordash machines.